Trump ousts Noem as frustrations build among White House officials, GOP lawmakers

 A South Dakota return?

-Some officials and sources close to the White House have mused whether Noem would try to run for the Senate in South Dakota, challenging incumbent Sen. Mike Rounds in the GOP primary.
+Some officials and sources close to the White House had mused, before Trump announced he was sidelining her, whether Noem would try to run for the Senate in South Dakota, challenging incumbent Sen. Mike Rounds in the GOP primary.
 To qualify for the ballot in South Dakota, Noem would need to gather just over 2,000 signatures before the filing deadline at the end of March.

 But jumping in the race now wouldn’t give Noem much of a runway to campaign.
-The primary is scheduled for June 2, giving the former South Dakota governor less than three months to campaign.
+The primary is scheduled for June 2, giving the former South Dakota governor less than three months.

 Trump has also already endorsed Rounds for Senate and an effort to paint him as an instigator of the president would prove challenging.
 In his endorsement last year, Trump wrote on Truth Social that Rounds was “an America First Patriot” who had his “complete and total endorsement for re-election.”